 - ✓ Disciplinary Action Plan (CAP) - Five (5) points deducted from current clinical course grade. - Forfeiture of one (1) day of clinical must be made up. - Further consequence applies if the student has already exceeded two or more days of clinical absence.
-Refer to "Non-Attendance (Absence) Allowance/Forfeit per Clinical Course"
+Refer to "Clinical Time Off (CTO)"